OnionBrowser/OnionBrowser/README.md

 - Basics of entering URLs, following redirections, back, forward, cookie storage
 - Swipe left and right to go back and forward
 - Shows padlock for SSL-encrypted URLs
+- Multiple tabs
+- Search from URL bar with Google or DDG

 Security and privacy-focused features implemented: